MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-split-a-class-into-partial-classes.md

 The following examples split the definition of class `Employee` into two declarations, each of which defines a different procedure.
 The two partial definitions in the examples could be in one source file or in two different source files.

 > [!NOTE]
-> Visual Basic uses partial-class definitions to separate Visual Studio—generated code from user-authored code.
+> Visual Basic uses partial-class definitions to separate Visual Studio-generated code from user-authored code.
 The code is separated into discrete source files.
 For example, the **Windows Form Designer** defines partial classes for controls such as `Form`.
 You should not modify the generated code in these controls.

 For more information about partial types in Visual Basic, see [Partial](/dotnet/visual-basic/language-reference/modifiers/partial).